Lumiera

 An Iterator is a self-contained token value, representing the promise to pull a sequence of data

-• rather then deriving from an specific interface, anything behaving appropriately is a Lumiera Forward Iterator.
+• rather then deriving from an specific interface, anything behaving appropriately can be used as Lumiera Forward Iterator.

 • any Lumiera forward iterator can be in exhausted (invalid) state, which can be checked by bool conversion.

-• especially, default constructed iterators are fixed to that state.
+• Notably, all default constructed iterators are fixed to that state.
 Non-exhausted iterators may only be obtained by API call.

-• the exhausted state is final and can’t be reset, meaning that any iterator is a disposable one-way-off object.
+• the exhausted state is final and can not be reset, implying that any iterator is a disposable one-way-off object.

-• when an iterator is not in the exhausted state, it may be dereferenced (*i), yielding the “current” value
+• when an iterator is not in the exhausted state, it may be dereferenced (*i) to yield the “current value”

 • moreover, iterators may be incremented (++i) until exhaustion.